TimPrimmer/social-network/README.md

 ## Description

-Social network API using NoSql, Express, and Mongoose
+Social network API using MongoDB, Express, and Mongoose

 ## Table of Contents